psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 - There are three out the box ready modes to use (Enforce, Audit, Warn)
 - Possible to write custom policies and apply also.

+Setting a cluster wide AdmissionConfiguration object:

+    ```
+    Type/Paste Your Code
+    ```

-Adding a PSA to a namespace:
+Adding a PSA to a specific namespace:
     ```
     kubectl label ns <namespace> \ pod-security.kubernetes.io/<mode>=<profile>
     ```